DMin Family Ministry Concentration

 Contact the Coordinator

-Dr. David Sedlacek serves as coordinator for the Family Ministry concentration starting with the 2018 cohort.
+Dr. David Sedlacek serves as coordinator for the Family Ministry concentration.
 He can be reached at firstname.lastname@example.org.

 Travel and lodging information is provided in the links under the "Intensive Location" column.

 Cohorts are identified by the year in which they formed.
 Cohort participants will take these courses and modules: